DaemonAlchemist/unstateless/README.md

 // Manually include existing props const injectAFromB = <T extends B>(props:T):T & A => ({...props, ...getA(props)});

-// Just add what you need and let createInjector worry about the existing props const injectAFromB = createInjector(getA);
+// Just add what you need and let createInjector worry about merging in the existing props const injectAFromB = createInjector(getA);
 ```